10th anniversary for the Wiels Contemporary arts centre and the “destroyer of capitalism”

+The Wiels Contemporary arts centre in Brussels (Forest) will celebrate its 10th anniversary in 2017.
 To mark the occasion, it will host a large exhibition called “The absent museum” from the 20th of April to the 13th of August.
 The exhibition will include work by 45 emblematic artists from the contemporary arts scene, including Luc Tuymans, Marcel Broodthaers, Francis Alÿs and Gerhard Richter.

 This large exhibition will be held in the refurbished “Bloome” area and two neighbouring buildings, which were part of the “Wielemans brewery”.